talesmateus123/filadelfia-store-mobile-spring/CODE_ANALYSIS.md

 - ✅ Write operations use `@Transactional`
 - ✅ Read operations use `@Transactional(readOnly = true)` for performance

+### 9. **API Documentation** ✅ **IMPLEMENTED**
+- ✅ Added SpringDoc OpenAPI dependency
+- ✅ Created `OpenApiConfig` with API metadata and server configurations
+- ✅ Added comprehensive annotations to all API controllers and endpoints
+- ✅ Swagger UI accessible at `/swagger-ui.html`
+- ✅ OpenAPI JSON specification available at `/v3/api-docs`
+- ✅ All endpoints documented with descriptions, summaries, and response codes

 ---

 ## 🎯 PRIORITY FIX ORDER